Anxiety in Life can be Managed.

-People from all over the world, from all walks of life, experience anxiety in some form or another.
-Anxiety is characterized by feelings of fear, dread and apprehension, the physical feelings that you experience give you heightened senses and a rush of adrenaline that can help save your life.
+The physical feelings you experience give you heightened senses and a rush of adrenaline to help save your life.
 This is the FIGHT or FLIGHT syndrome.

-It’s important to note, that not all situations that bring about anxiety are dangerous or life threatening, it’s probably a very stressful situation that has brought about the anxiety to help cope with the situation; anxiety of this type if left unchecked can lead to discouragement and depression.
+It’s important to note that not all situations that bring about anxiety are dangerous or life-threatening.
+It’s probably a very stressful situation that has brought about the anxiety to help cope with the situation; if left unchecked, this type of anxiety can lead to discouragement and depression.

-When the anxiety that we are experiencing about a particular outcome, doesn’t manifest, the anxiety normally stops and goes away, however, people who suffer with chronic anxiety do not experience the same freedom, and that may cause serious life threatening conditions.
+When the anxiety that we are experiencing about a particular outcome doesn’t manifest, the anxiety normally stops and goes away.
+However, people who suffer from chronic anxiety do not experience the same freedom, and that may cause serious life-threatening conditions.

 Learning to manage anxiety is normally the first step in controlling it.
 Here are 7 key points to help you take control of anxiety.

 - See a professional.
-This is one of the most important steps to take, as any self-diagnosis maybe unwise and lead to greater physical mental health issues.
-A doctor in psychiatry will be able to help you understand it a little better, and if necessary, prescribe medication or other effective techniques to help you better deal with the anxiety.
+This is one of the most important steps to take, as any self-diagnosis may be unwise and lead to greater physical, mental health issues.
+A doctor in psychiatry will help you understand it a little better, and if necessary, prescribe medication or other effective techniques to help you better deal with the anxiety.

 - Regular exercise.
-Consistent exercise, especially cardiovascular work increases blood flow in the body, thus increasing the oxygen to the brain.
-You are also more focused and creative during this time, which can aid in finding solutions to situations that might be stressful.
+Consistent exercise, especially cardiovascular work, increases blood flow in the body, thus increasing the brain’s oxygen.
+You are also more focused and creative during this time, which can help find solutions to situations that might be stressful.

 - Manage worry.
-When you feel your heart starting to speed up, just try relaxing and count back from ten.
-Visualizing a calm image like being at the ocean or out in nature, may also help in reducing the level of anxiety.
-As you do this think about the situation you are in and resist the urge to create any negative ideas from it.
+When you feel your heart starting to speed up, try relaxing and count back from ten.
+Visualizing a calm image like being at the beach or out in nature may also reduce the level of anxiety.
+As you do this, think about the situation you are in and resist the urge to create any negative ideas.

 - Listen to music.
-Calming music such as music for meditation, classics etc have a natural calming effect on the mind which starts to permeate the physical body, calming the mind, slowing the heart and creating a more relaxed atmosphere.
-With today’s advancement in technology, you can even carry music in your pocket and listen to it anytime you like without anyone really noticing.
+Calming music, such as music for meditation, classics etc., has a natural calming effect on the mind which starts to permeate the physical body, calming the mind, slowing the heart and creating a more relaxed atmosphere.
+With today’s technology advancement, you can even carry music in your pocket and listen to it anytime you like without anyone really noticing.

 - Do NOT DRINK ALCOHOL.
 You may think a small glass of wine will relax your tension and help you deal with the

 - Get a hobby.
 Find an activity that will help you relax and de-stress.
-Anxiety and stress rob you of your energy as it is used to create a Fight or Flight response, so it can be quite tiring.
-Do something you enjoy on a regular basis like painting, sketching, reading, listening to music or writing a journal.
+Anxiety and stress rob you of your energy as it is used to create a Fight or Flight response and can be quite tiring.
+Do something you regularly enjoy, like painting, sketching, reading, listening to music, or writing a journal.